My name is Erendira, pronounced like this:

-My essays are featured in The Washington Post, Brain, Child Magazine, Fathom Magazine, Faithfully Magazine, Mothers Always Write, The Mudroom, The Tishman Review, Cordella Magazine, Front Porch Commons: A Project of the [CLMP], and many others.
+My essays are featured in The Washington Post, Brain, Child Magazine, Fathom Magazine, Faithfully Magazine, Mothers Always Write, The Mudroom, The Tishman Review, Cordella Magazine, and Front Porch Commons: A Project of the [CLMP].

 My short words are featured in Short and Sweet: Small Words for Big Thoughts anthology.